 § Financial inclusion-Micro credit and micro-insurance in NER

 Today’s economy for sustainable development requires the institution of a micro-financing system for the welfare of the poor particularly the tribals.
 Both the micro-credit systems as well as the insurance sector will be able to extend firm and viable livelihood, which needs critical and careful analysis.

 The primary responsibility for the selection and conduct of research shall rest with the researchers to :

-- Maintain the highest standards of honesty, integrity and ethical behaviour in all research;
+- Maintain the highest standards of honesty, integrity, and ethical behavior in all research;

-- Obtain necessary approvals related to ethics, protocol and standard operating procedure before engaging in a research activity for which prior approval is necessary;
+- Obtain necessary approvals related to ethics, protocol, and standard operating procedure before engaging in research activity for which prior approval is necessary;

 Policy and guidelines